 The purpose of a cost of service study is to form a cost basis for establishing revenue requirements for each rate class.
 To accomplish this, a cost of service study performs three activities.
 First, it functionalizes costs into production, transmission, distribution, customer and administrative/general categories.
 Second, these functionalized costs are separated into classifications based on the utility service being provided.
-There are three principal classifications of costs: (1) demand costs, which are costs that vary with the kilowatt (kW) demand imposed by the customer; (2) energy costs, which are costs that vary with the energy or kilowatt-hours (kWh) used; and (3) customer costs, which are costs that are directly related to the number of customers served.
+There are three principal classifications of costs: (1) demand costs, which are costs that vary with the kilowatt (kW) demand imposed by the customer; (2) energy costs, which are costs that are directly related to the number of customers served.
 Finally, the costs are allocated among the rate classes, with the goal that the share of cost responsibility borne by each class approximates the costs imposed on the utility by that class.